 So this is a new pulled pork recipe I threw together a few weeks ago when we had some guys over our house to help us with our patio…and I’ve made it twice since then because it came out SO good.
-The result of my expirimentation was a tender and flavorful restaurant quality pulled pork sandwich that everyone really enjoyed!
+The result of my experimentation was a tender and flavorful restaurant quality pulled pork sandwich that everyone really enjoyed!

-The roast is cooked in root beer but does NOT end up tasting like root beer, as long as you make sure to drain all of the liquid when it’s done cooking (not that I would have minded the root beer taste).
+The root beer pulled pork is cooked in root beer but does NOT end up tasting like root beer, as long as you make sure to drain all of the liquid when it’s done cooking (not that I would have minded the root beer taste).
 The root beer is used only to tenderize the meat and it does a great job doing so.
 The flavor comes solely from the meat and the barbecue sauce.

-Tip: make sure you don’t use a pork tenderloin for this recipe as that is way too lean a cut of meat for slow cooking.
+Tip: make sure you don’t use a pork tenderloin for this root beer pulled pork recipe as that is way too lean a cut of meat for slow cooking.
 The point of slow cooking in a liquid such as a soda is to break down the tougher connective tissue of tougher cuts of meat.

 P.s.
 The leftovers are even better the day after!

-1 (3-4 pound) bone-in pork shoulder or butt
+- 1 (3-4 pound) bone-in pork shoulder or butt

-1 large bottle of root beer (about 1 liter - NOT diet)
+- 1 large bottle of root beer (about 1 liter - NOT diet)

-1 (18 ounce) bottle of your favorite barbecue sauce, more if you like a lot
+- 1 (18 ounce) bottle of your favorite barbecue sauce, more if you like a lot

-8 hamburger buns, split and lightly toasted
+- 8 hamburger buns, split and lightly toasted

-Trim the fat off the pork as best you can.
+- Trim the fat off the pork as best you can.
 I rub some salt, pepper, and garlic salt on it (this is optional, but gives extra flavor).